Steller's eider: Description

-Steller's eider is the smallest of four eider species, with both females and males weighing 800 grams on average (1.8 pounds).
-They have a compact body with a relatively large head, long tail, and a long, thick bill.
-The males assume their breeding plumage from early winter to midsummer with a black cap, chin, throat, eye-ring, and rump, with a white head and shoulders, light-green patches behind the head and in front of the eye, cinnamon breast and shoulders marked with a prominent black spot.
-The wings appear to be striped white, with an iridescent bluish-purple background colour and white border.
-They have palmate feet (3 fully webbed toes) which are a dark bluish-gray, the same color as the legs.
-In mid-summer to fall, males assume their non-breeding plumage which is primarily dark brown with a white-bordered bluish speculum (secondary feathers) on their wing.
-Females are a dark to cinnamon brown with a pale-white eye-ring, similar to the lighter brown juveniles.
-Females also have iridescent bluish-purple speculums with a white border running the entire length of the secondaries.
+Steller's eider is the smallest of the four eiders, with both females and males weighing 860 g on average.
+They have a compact body with a relatively large head with a flat crown and an angled nape, and a long, thick bill; the tail is relatively longer than other eiders.
+The males assume their breeding plumage from early winter to midsummer with a black cap, chin, collar, eye-ring, and rump, with a white head and shoulders, light green patches behind the head and in front of the eye, and the cinnamon breast and shoulders marked with a prominent black spot.
+The tertial feathers are long, draped over the folded wing, dark purple-black, with a while stripe along each.
+In mid-summer to autumn, males assume their 'eclipse' (non-breeding) plumage, which is primarily dark brown like females, but retaining the white inner forewing, conspicuous in flight.
+Both sexes have an iridescent bluish-purple speculum on the secondary feathers on their wing, with white borders running the entire length of the secondaries.
+Females are dark to cinnamon brown, with a pale-white eye-ring; the juveniles are similar, but lighter brown, and with only narrow white edges to the speculum and short tertial feathers.
+The feet are palmate, with three fully webbed toes, dark bluish-grey, with the legs the same colour.